ADS-B Privacy

 ADS-B Out operates by transmitting the aircraft's unique ICAO aircraft address, making identification by any individual with an ADS-B receiver possible.
 Real-time tracking of the geographic location of a specific aircraft is possible, generating privacy concerns for the aircraft operator community.
 The National Business Aviation Association (NBAA), and members of the General Aviation (GA) community have cited the lack of privacy as a barrier to ADS-B Out equipage.

-In order to mitigate these concerns, FAA has initiated the Privacy ICAO aircraft address program with the objective of improving the privacy of aircraft operators in today's ADS-B environment by limiting the extent to which the aircraft can be quickly and easily identified by non-U.S. government entities, while ensuring there is no adverse effect on ATC services.
+In order to mitigate these concerns, the FAA initiated the PIA program to improve the privacy of aircraft operators in today's ADS-B environment by limiting the extent to which the aircraft can be quickly and easily identified by non-U.S. government entities, while ensuring there is no adverse effect on Air Traffic Control (ATC) services.

 Why are operators required to use a third-party call sign when using a PIA?

-A third-party call sign enables the operator to maintain privacy while in communication with ATC while allowing FAA, as necessary, to obtain the identification of the aircraft and its operator for response to security related request from DoD, DHS or local law enforcement.
-Third-party call signs are available from a "Third Party Call Sign Provider", a commercial service which has a security agreement with FAA.
+A third-party call sign enables the operator to maintain privacy in communication with ATC while allowing the FAA, as necessary, to obtain the identification of the aircraft and its operator for response to security related request from the Department of Defense, Department of Homeland Security, or local law enforcement.
+Third-party call signs are available from a "Third Party Call Sign Provider", a commercial service which has a security agreement with the FAA.

 The aircraft operator is responsible for inputting the PIA and designated third-party call sign in avionics exactly as filed in the ICAO flight plan.
 The aircraft operator will not be permitted to change the PIA or the third-party call sign in-flight.

-In order to receive a PIA assignment, the requester will be required to submit the following information:
+In order to receive a PIA assignment, the requester is required to submit the following information:

-- Acknowledgement of the FAA notification of collection and management of personally identifiable information (PII) for the management of PIA assignment and their use in the NAS
+1. Acknowledgement of the FAA notification of collection and management of personally identifiable information (PII) for the management of PIA assignment and their use in the National Airspace System (NAS)

-The FAA will verify the information provided by the requester prior to assigning the PIA and ensure that there are no open FAA enforcement actions associated with the aircraft, which would preclude the aircraft's use of this mechanism for improved privacy until the current action is resolved.
+The FAA verifies the information provided by the requester prior to assigning the PIA and ensures that there are no open FAA enforcement actions associated with the aircraft, which would preclude the aircraft's use of this mechanism for improved privacy until the current action is resolved.

 Once the necessary information has been submitted, the requester should expect to receive a PIA assignment via email within 10 business days.

-Upon receiving the assigned PIA, the requester has 30 calendar days to program his/her ADS-B transponder to the assigned PIA, fly in ADS-B coverage airspace, and complete the verification process via the website.
+The requester then has 30 calendar days to program his/her ADS-B transponder to the assigned PIA, fly in ADS-B coverage airspace, and complete the verification process via the website.

-Once FAA acknowledges that the verification process is complete and validates that the reprogrammed ADS-B transponder is emitting the correct PIA, the requester will receive a final confirmation via email.
+Upon FAA acknowledgement that the verification process is complete and validation that the reprogrammed ADS-B transponder is emitting the correct PIA, the requester will receive a final confirmation via email.

 For the purposes of this program, a flight in any ADS-B airspace will suffice for the sake of a PIA test flight.
 Moreover, the test does not need to be a dedicated flight.
 Aircraft owners may elect to complete the test as part of any routine flight following the installation of a PIA.
-If you cannot perform a flight test within 30 calendar days of receiving your PIA assignment, please respond to the email you received issuing your PIA.
+If you cannot perform a flight test within 30 calendar days of receiving your PIA assignment, please email the helpdesk at adsbprivacyicao@faa.gov.
 The FAA may grant an extension if no other flights by that aircraft have occurred.

 How often will I be able to request a new PIA?

-Phase 1: Any time following a 60-calendar day period from a previous PIA assignment.
+An aircraft operator can request a new PIA assignment any time following a 20-day period from a previous PIA assignment.

-While an aircraft operator would be able to continue to use the PIA assignment as long as desired, aircraft operators may want to request a renewed PIA on a periodic basis.
+An operator may continue to use their PIA assignment as long as desired or, request a renewed PIA on a periodic basis.

 Once I receive a PIA, what are the rules for its use?

-- PIAs used during operations outside of domestic airspace
+3. PIAs used during operations outside of U.S. managed flight information regions

 PIAs used by an aircraft other than the aircraft to which the address is assigned results in a compliance violation of CFR § 91.227 and notification to the FAA.
-The FAA would have authority to revoke the PIA assignment.
-Upon reassignment, the aircraft would be required to fly with its registered ICAO aircraft address, and failure to do so would result in regulatory enforcement action by FAA, in addition to restriction on the assignment of additional privacy assignments to that aircraft until the enforcement action is closed.
+The FAA has the authority to revoke the PIA assignment.
+Upon reassignment, an aircraft is required to fly with its registered ICAO aircraft address, and failure to do so will result in regulatory enforcement action by the FAA, in addition to restriction on the assignment of additional privacy assignments to that aircraft until the enforcement action is closed.
 Upon detection, the aircraft owner/operator will be issued a warning that requires immediate action to remedy the issue before the next operation involving the assigned PIA.
 Failure to comply may result in the loss of the PIA assignment.

 Please note: An aircraft operator may use the ICAO aircraft address originally assigned and recorded in the CAR at any time for operations, including any time while having an active PIA assignment.
 Use of the assigned ICAO aircraft address recorded in the CAR is required for all flights leaving U.S. sovereign airspace, and it may be used for any other flights at any time, as desired by the aircraft operator.
 The FAA requires that the user submits documented validation that an ICAO aircraft address has been correctly installed into the aircraft's ADS-B avionics after each change.